 Using cameras and sensors, outlining AR apps are used mostly in vehicles and the streets.
 Outlining AR is used especially in cars that help you whenever you’re parking it.
-Camera and sensors allow you to see and notice the boundaries in an environment that cannot be seen in the rear-view mirror.
+Cameras and sensors allow you to see and notice the boundaries in an environment that cannot be seen in the rear-view mirror.
 It is also used by architects and engineers to study locations where pillars and metal bars are to be built for construction without having to use a lot of time on paper drawings.

 - Superimposition based AR

-Popular in the healthcare and medicine sciences industry is the Superimposition based AR app.
+Popular in the healthcare and medicine sciences industry is the Superimposition-based AR app.
 Doctors typically use this technology to superimpose a view of a patient’s body parts like bones, tissues, muscles, and organs to better understand the damage and provide timely treatment.
 Another example of Superimposition’s implementation is in military applications where visions of important objects and targets are easily seen.

 How to Choose Augmented Reality SDK?